Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/README.md

  - Recognizing form fields and content, using custom models trained to recognize your custom forms.
 These values are returned in a collection of `RecognizedForm` objects.
 See example [Recognize Custom Forms](#recognize-custom-forms).
  - Recognizing form content, including tables, lines, words, and selection marks like radio buttons and check boxes without the need to train a model.
 Form content is returned in a collection of `FormPage` objects.
 See example [Recognize Content](#recognize-content).
  - Recognizing common fields from US receipts, using a pre-trained receipt model on the Form Recognizer service.
 These fields and meta-data are returned in a collection of `RecognizedForm` objects.
 See example [Recognize Receipts](#recognize-receipts).
+- Recognizing common fields from business cards, using a pre-trained business cards model on the Form Recognizer service.
+These fields and meta-data are returned in a collection of `RecognizedForm` objects.
+See example [Recognize Business Cards](#recognize-business-cards).

 ### FormTrainingClient